AdheipSingh/datainfra-website/blog/SAAS/centralised-control-plane-1.md

 tags: [SAAS, control-planes]
 ---

 *For a couple of years, my journey has revolved around constructing control planes for data infrastructure startups.
 As an engineer I have been fortunate to gain invaluable insights into the challenges and intricacies of developing successful SaaS products.
-Drawing from my firsthand experiences, this series of blog post's delves into the lessons learned and shares my goals at DataInfra, where I am building a centralised control plane for SaaS infrastructure.
+Drawing from my firsthand experiences, this series of blog post's delves into the lessons learned and shares my goals at BaaZ, where I am building a centralised control plane for SaaS infrastructure.
 Join me as we explore the critical aspects and key considerations of constructing effective control planes in the dynamic and competitive SaaS industry.*

 # Introduction